naeem6100/urdu-sentences/README.md

 #urdu-sentences

-This is a collection of public domain urdu sentences. sentences are sorted in a file according to number of words in sentence
+This is a collection of public domain urdu sentences. sentences are sorted in a file according to number of words in sentence Urdu Hack is used for text normalization https://github.com/urduhack/urduhack
 #Sources:

 sources of urdu sentences are as under